 The descending font size drew the eye to the call to action in the lower right corner.
 You couldn’t not look at it!

 9. Audience mismatch

 Practically everyone has emotional baggage around their health and wellbeing, regardless of age.
-So buying health and wellness services is generally a pretty big deal — even something as seemingly routine as a health club membership or picking out vitamins.
+So buying health and wellness services is generally a pretty big deal—even something as seemingly routine as a yoga studio class card.

-Buying a late-night blender or picking out a new recliner?
+Buying a blender or picking out a new recliner?
 Just doesn’t carry the same emotional weight.